ekowabaka/ekowabaka.me/foonoo/responsive_images_plugin.md

 title: Responsive Images Plugin
 ---
 # Responsive Images Plugin
-The idea behind responsive images is simple: your site should serve the right image that best fits the properties of the end user's display.
-This is obviously necessary, since if you serve a smaller image for a smaller screen, or a larger one for a larger screen, you'll have a more efficient website.
+The idea behind responsive images is simple: your site should attempt serving the right image that works best the end user's display (both in terms of resolution and pixel density).
+In more obvious—and also simpler—terms, you serve a smaller image for a smaller screen, or a larger one for a larger screen, to give your site a more efficient and responsive browsing experience.

-Properly implementing this responsiveness requires having images of different resolutions, which can be served for the different display sizes, already prepared.
-Setting this up could be a daunting task, however, and that's where this plugin comes in.
-All this plugin requires you to do is provide a high resolution version of your image, and it will generate all the intermediate low-resolution images as well as the HTML code needed to make it work.

 [[block:note]]
 For a more detailed explanation of how responsive images work, Mozilla has a very good writeup on how they're implemented at the HTML level [[here|https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images]].
 This information may be invaluable to anyone who wants to implement responsive images with foonoo, regardless of whether you'll be using this plugin or not.
 [[/block:note]]

+Properly implementing image responsiveness requires having images of different resolutions, which can be served for the different display sizes, already prepared.
+Setting this up could be a daunting task, however, and that's where this plugin comes in.
+All this plugin requires is you provide a high resolution version of your image, and it will generate all the intermediate low-resolution images, as well as the HTML code needed to make it work.

 ## What does the plugin do
 This plugin takes an image and renders it at different resolutions using lightweight web formats, like webp and jpeg.
 To produce optimal results, however, you have to specify the maximum width an image is expected to have on final rendered pages.
 This width is most likely going to be determined by your site's theme, or simply the width you want your image to have on your site.
-For example, when considering foonoo's default ashes theme, images in the body of any piece of text will never exceed 850 pixels.
-Additionally, you also have to ensure that your original source image has a width larger than your chosen maximum width, and even twice the maximum width if you intend to target high DPI screens.
+For example, when considering foonoo's default ashes theme, images in the body of any article will never exceed 850 pixels.
+Additionally, you also have to ensure that your original source image has a width larger than your chosen maximum width, and even twice the maximum width if you intend to target screens with higher pixel densities.

 ## Usage
 To enable this plugin, add `foonoo/responsive_images` to the list of plugins in your `site.yml` file.